skmorgane/biodiversity-course/schedule.md

 * September 15: Patterns in Taxonomic, Phylogenetic, and Functional Diversity
-    * Reading: [Opposing assembly mechanism in a Neotrpoical Dry Forest](https://doi.org/10.1890/08-1025.1)
+    * Reading: [Opposing assembly mechanism in a Neotrpoical Dry Forest](https://doi.org/10.1890/08-1025.1) Questions to focus on for discussion:
+         1. This is not the first paper Swneson and Enquist published on the structure of this forest.
+What did their first paper focus on and what did it show?
+(You don't need to go find this other paper, the basic info is in this one)
+         2. They talk about other work that has examined whether functional traits were phylogenetically conserved.
+WHat did this other work discover?
+         3. Swenson and Enquist look at this community in a couple of different ways (I'm not talking about just functional vs phylogenetic clustering , I mean different ways they looked at how these were related), what were these different ways they analyzed the community?
+Why did they do this?
+         4. What did they find about functional trait clustering in this community?
+         5. How do they interpret the clustering?
+         6. WHat would Kraft et al say about this interpretation?
+         7. What does this paper say to you about phylogenetic and functional diversity?
+(I deliberately left this question very vague - it can be about how they're related, Whether its useful to study this, different ways we should be thinking about diversity, or any other thoughts this paper inspired)
     * Reading: [Spatial mismatch and congruence between taxonomic,phylogenetic and functional diversity](https://doi.org/10.1111/j.1461-0248.2010.01493.x)
+         Questions to focus on for discussion:
+         1. What question are Devistor et al trying to address?
+         2. What data do they use?
+         3. How do they justify the functional traits they select?
+         4. How are they quantifying diversity?
+            - what is the data they are using for alpha, beta, gamma scales?
+            - why are they using Rao's Quadratic Entropy (Q)?
+         5. What did Devictor et al find?
+         6. How do these results compare to Swenson and Enquist?
+Are they consistent?
+Yield different insights?
+         7. If you are a conservation planner, what do these results mean to you?

 * September 20:
     * Discussion: Patterns in Abundance